HeiningaVE/HeiningaVE.github.io/CV.md

 The Hannie Schaft award is awarded every two years to students who have written a final paper which speaks of social engagement.

 ## Research stays abroad
-- Four week visit to the lab of professor Dr. Mezulis at Seattle Pacific University, **United States of America (USA)**.
+- Four week visit to the lab of prof. Mezulis at Seattle Pacific University, **United States of America (USA)**.

 ## Teaching an supervision
 - Teacher Statistics 6 last year Research Master students